Dancing with Pulau Carey Guardians on Mah Meri Ancestors’ Day

 However, the intricacy and skill I saw among the Mah Meri surpassed examples I’ve seen before.
 Certainly it far outstripped my own Malay people, among whom this art survives only in the making of ketupat.

 One caught my attention – I had not seen that shape so far that day.
 It was a crescent and star.
 Perhaps to symbolise the merging influence of the Muslim religion into Mah Meri beliefs.

 I asked him about the nipa origami.
 He smiled and shrugged, claiming a lack of knowledge.
 “It’s the art of the womenfolk,” he said, losing interest.

 Mah Meri Arts: Surreal wood sculptures

-I asked him about the bizarre wooden sculptures the Mah Meri are perhaps known for, to outsiders.
-At times grotesque, and always surreal, the artists’ often draw inspiration from Mah Meri animistic beliefs of spirits in nature.
-22 sculptures were awarded the UNESCO Seal of Excellence, and are displayed in the gallery of Mah Meri Cultural Village in Kampung Bumbun.
+At times grotesque, and always surreal, Mah Meri artists often draw inspiration from their animistic beliefs of spirits in nature.
+22 Mah Meri sculptures were awarded the UNESCO Seal of Excellence, and are displayed in the gallery of the Mah Meri Cultural Village in Kampung Bumbun.

 The shaman explained that he did not know very much about that, because the Kampung Judah people do not really have this art.
 However the Kampung Bumbun, and perhaps Sungai Kurau peoples, are quite skilled.